ec-builds/enterprise-homelab/docs/standards/debian-baseline.md

 ### Expected Results

 - Required packages are installed.
-- Avahi is active and running.
 - Storage devices are detected and accessible.
 - Hostname is configured correctly.
 - Network interfaces have valid IP addresses.
+- A valid default route is configured.
 - Internet connectivity and DNS resolution are functional.

 If all checks pass, the system is ready for further configuration and service deployment.

->[!TIP]
+> [!TIP]
->After applying operating system updates, consider rebooting the server
+> After applying operating system updates, consider rebooting the server
 > before beginning project-specific configuration to ensure all updates
 > are fully applied.